-Texas state law requires that prior to disbursement of CPRIT grant funds, the award recipient demonstrate that it has \$1.00 in matching funds for every \$2.00 it is requesting from CPRIT.
+Texas state law requires that prior to disbursement of CPRIT grant funds, the award recipient demonstrate that it has appropriate matching funds.
+For companies receiving an initial CPRIT award, the company must contribute \$1.00 in matching funds for every \$2.00.
+CPRIT reserves the right to seek a higher matching funds contribution (ie, CPRIT will contribute \$1.00 in matching funds for every \$1.00 contributed by the company) from a company that has already received a CPRIT award and is approved for a second award.
 Matching funds need not be in hand when the application is submitted.
 However, matching funds must be obtained before CPRIT funds will be released for use.
 CPRIT funds must, whenever possible, be spent in Texas.
-A company's matching funds must be designated for the CPRIT-funded project but may be spent outside of Texas.
+A company's matching funds must be targeted for the CPRIT-funded project but may be spent outside of Texas.
 Grant applicants are advised to consult CPRIT's Administrative Rules, chapter 703, section 703.11, for specific requirements associated with the requirement to demonstrate available funds.